italogsr/upwork_proposal_generator/README.md

   - Copy-to-clipboard functionality
   - User authentication
   - Save and load profiles, job descriptions, and proposals
+- **Flask Frontend**: Alternative web interface with the same functionality
+  - Bootstrap-based responsive design
+  - Modern UI with tabs and cards
+  - Session-based data storage
+  - Authentication integration with the API
 - **Database**: PostgreSQL database for persistent storage
   - Store user profiles and preferences
   - Save job descriptions for future reference